turbot/guardrails-docs/docs/runbooks/enterprise-install/install-te/index.md

 Select the desired TE version under **Product Versions**., then name the provisioned product.

 > [!NOTE]
-> When selecting a name for the provisioned product, it's typical to start with "te" and include the version number (e.g., te-5-45-1).
+> When selecting a name for the provisioned product, it is common practice to start with “te” and include the version number (e.g., te-5-45-1).

 ![Provisioned Product Naming](/images/docs/guardrails/runbooks/enterprise-install/install-te/install-te-product-naming.png)